cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 Where `required` declares a value entry as required.
 If a customer does not supply a value for the required parameters, rendering will fail with the provided error.  `quote` casts yaml values as strings rather than accepting vanilla user input.

+There will be one chart for both Openshift and K8s flows.
+We will differentiate between the two using Helm's Built-in [Capabilities](https://helm.sh/docs/chart_template_guide/builtin_objects/) Object.

+Every Secrets Provider entity will need it's own Chart and `custom-values.yaml`.

 #### Limitations

-- In order for a customer to add a new K8s Secret to the `K8S_SECRETS`, they will need to tear down the Chart and reinstall it with the updated list of `custom-values.yaml`
+- In order for a customer to add a new K8s Secret to the `k8sSecret`, they will need to tear down the Chart and reinstall it with the updated list of `custom-values.yaml`

 #### Packaging Helm Charts

-Every Helm project requires a `Chart.yml` file that describes the project.
+Every Helm project requires a `Chart.yaml` file that describes the project.
 The Secrets Provider `Chart.yaml` wil resemble the following:

 ```yaml
 apiVersion: v2